trustoverip/tswg-did-method-webs-specification/spec/impl_guide.md

 ### Verifiable data on a TEL
 [[def: verifiable data on a TEL]]
 ~ This section is informative.
-Below is an example that highlights how verifiable data is anchored to a [[ref: KEL]] using a [[ref: TEL]].
-We use the spec [[ref: designated aliases]] feature as a real-world example.
-You can walk through this real-world example in the [[ref: did:webs Reference Implementation]].
+Below is an example highlighting how verifiable data is anchored to a [[ref: KEL]] using a [[ref: TEL]].
+We use this spec's [[ref: designated aliases]] feature as a real-world example.
+You can walk through this example in the [[ref: did:webs Reference Implementation]].
 In that section we showed the attestation (self-issued credential) as follows:
 ```json
 {